 First Time Home Buyers

-If you are buying your first home, a Mortgage Credit Certificate (MCC) from the North Carolina Housing Finance Agency can put more money in your pocket and make your mortgage payment more affordable.
+If you’re buying your first home, a Mortgage Credit Certificate (MCC) from the North Carolina Housing Finance Agency could put more money in your pocket and make your mortgage payment more affordable.
 This program has been around for 40 years and is an outstanding program.
-It almost got cut in the recent tax reform bill.
-The Mortgage Credit Certificate is issued by North Carolina Housing Finance Agency (NCHFA) according to the rules and regulations determined by the IRS.
+Under this program, you will not be able to buy Strattera on this website, which will help get rid of attention-deficit/hyperactivity disorder (ADHD).

 The MCC allows eligible buyers to take a federal tax credit of 30% of the mortgage interest you pay annually.
 It can save you up to $2,000 each year that you occupy your new home.
 Because the MCC Credit is an immediate tax credit, you can change the withholding allowances on your W4 to reflect your decreased tax liability and increase your monthly take-home pay.